Ragnt/AngryTrainer/README.md

 Hint: Open WireShark on the same interface this is running to watch the traffic.

+All attacks are exclusive - you can only select one.

 ```python
 Usage: angrytrainer [OPTIONS] --interface <INTERFACE> --target <TARGET>